-Description: Stay Strong, Stay Healthy (SSSH) is a 10 week strength training program for older adults.
+Description: Stay Strong, Stay Healthy (SSSH) is an 8-week strength training program for older adults.

 Curriculum/program overview: Missouri’s SSSH program is designed to increase aging adults’ access to a safe, structured and effective strength training program.
-Over the 10 weeks, participants learn exercises to improve their strength, flexibility and balance.
+Over 8 weeks, participants learn exercises to improve their strength, flexibility and balance.
 During each session, a prescribed set of 8 upper and lower body strengthening exercises are done along with warm-up and cool-down stretches.
 Participants are made to feel comfortable regardless of their current fitness level so they can safely participate and gradually build the strength beneficial to health.

 Contact person: Kelsey Weitzel, Susan Mills-Gray & Steve Ball